Substance Abuse and Addiction Treatment Resources in Round Rock

 Residential Treatment Programs

-If you long to get away from the people and situations that offer you easy access to drugs or alcohol, a residential treatment program is the way to go.
-It allows you to step away from your bad-choice reality so that you can recharge your “good-choice” maker.
-Your basic needs are met so that you don’t have to cook and clean the kitchen when you barely feel like getting out of bed.
+If you long to get away from the people and situations that offer you easy access to drugs or alcohol, a residential treatment program may be the way to go.
+In this level of care, your basic needs may be met so that you don’t have to cook and clean the kitchen when you barely feel like getting out of bed.
 You’re expected to follow a schedule of counseling, therapy and education, but you also have free time to journal.
 You may use medications that are prescribed to you for other ailments or to aid in your recovery.

 Partial Hospitalization Programs

-You follow a daily structure in a partial hospitalization program and may attend group gatherings with residential treatment patients in some settings.
+You may follow a daily structure in a partial hospitalization program and may attend group gatherings with residential treatment patients in some settings.
 The partial hospitalization option is a good one if you and your partner depend on each other or if you get anxiety or fear sleeping away from home.
 You must make a commitment to stay far away from people and situations that offer you access to drugs and alcohol during your program dates.
-As with the residential treatment programs, your plan may take anywhere from one to six months to successfully complete, depending on your particular substance-misuse circumstances.

 Outpatient Treatment Programs